Snawoot/djinni-profile-updater/README.md

 Run:

 ```
-rabotaua-cv-updater update
+djinni-profile-updater update
 ```

-Application will be running continously, updating all your CV's in random intervals about to 30 minutes.
+Application will be running continously, updating all your CV's in random intervals about 1 day.
 If application is being restarted, it will figure out next update from own records on last update.

 ## Datadir structure

 ```
-~/.config/rabotaua-cv-updater
+~/.config/djinni-profile-updater
 ├── updater.db # SQLite database with last update timestamp
 └── profile    # browser profile
 ```